martinkaptein/Events.txt/README.md

 .
 etc.
 #repeatingYearly
-04/05 - May the force (this event repeats each year)
+04/05 - 1200 May the force be with you #maytheforce

 #oob
 14/05/2040 - This is just an event, which is very far away in the future and hasn't found its place in Events.txt yet.